-Welcome to the 2017 issue of Konza, the publication of the Kansas Area Watershed (KAW) Council.
+Welcome to the 2017-18 issue of Konza, the publication of the Kansas Area Watershed (KAW) Council.
 We are happy to feature notable writers, photographers, artists, scientists, activists, and community leaders in this re-inaugural issue that includes art and poetry that speak to climate change, a guide on keeping a nature journal, a diverse bouquet of poetry and prose about sense of place, and exploration of bioregionalism up close and from vaster perspectives.
 Read our letter from the editors here.
-We will be putting out the call for the 2018 issue in early 2018.

 2017 Bundle: A Climate Dance on the Prairie: Each issue of Konza includes a special topic that we explore through a variety of arts and sciences.
 Our 2017 bundle is all about climate change, thanks to Ken Lassman’s essay, “A Climate Dance on the Prairie,” accompanied by an expansive resource list to learn more.
 Read more here.